digitaltvguy/NBCUniversal-UHD-HDR-SDR-Single-Master-Production-Workflow-Recommendation-LUTs/README.md

 ![image](https://user-images.githubusercontent.com/1738616/165218550-df855262-18f2-4744-a81c-e690a74999f6.png)

-<p>We ask that manufactures include an acknowledgment in their license to their customers that the LUTs were “developed by NBCUniversal Media, LLC.
+<p>We ask that manufactures include "NBCU" in the filename of each LUT and contain an acknowledgment in their license to their customers that the LUTs were “developed by NBCUniversal Media, LLC.
 Distributed publicly and freely without warranty on an “as is” basis.
 The NBCU LUTS are provided in an effort to encourage UHD Single-Master HDR-SDR production with consistent media exchange”.</p>